Free expat tax extension icon

 Driving in the UK with a US license

 US citizens can drive on their US license for up to 12 months after arrival.
-Beyond that, you'll need to exchange it for a UK license, which may require taking a driving test.
+After that, you should expect to apply for a provisional GB licence and pass the required UK driving tests unless you hold a licence that is officially exchangeable.
+Northern Ireland has separate licensing rules.

 Remember that the UK drives on the left side of the road, uses manual transmission vehicles predominantly, and measures distance in miles but fuel in liters (although miles per gallon or MPG is still a commonly used metric for fuel efficiency).